Alvaroalonsobabbel/wordle/README.md

 curl -sSL https://raw.githubusercontent.com/Alvaroalonsobabbel/wordle/main/bin/install.sh | bash
 ```

-- You'll required to enter your admin password.
+- You'll be required to enter your admin password.
 - You might be required to allow the program to run in the *System Settings - Privavacy & Security* tab.

 ### Compiling the binary yourself